Highlands-GIS/highlands-rastervision/readme.md

 ### Run prediction (AWS)
 The AWS prediction is run on EC2 Spot instances and output prediction are written to an s3 bucket.
+This is a convenient way to run the prediction process since all targeted imagery is stored in an S3 bucket, eliminating the need to copy it locally.
-Once all grids have been processed, a seperate process is ran to aggregate all grids into a single geopackage.
+Once all grids have been processed, a separate process is ran to aggregate all grids into a single geopackage.
 See the /aws directory for how this is setup.

 1. copy the required files to aws